 Step 8: Check the Sealing Ring

 Inside your lid, you’ll find a rubber ring (also called a sealing ring).
 You will need to remove this rubber sealing ring and wash it each time you cook.
 Each time you cook, you should remove it to make sure it is intact, is free of debris (because you’re going to wash it eah time, right? *cough*), and doesn’t have any nicks or cuts.
 (If you find that it does, please throw it away immediately and replace it with a new one!)
-I keep my sealing rings in ziplock bags labeled “savory,” “sweet,” and extra.
-Because the rubber rings can retain faint odor, I like to keep a spare on hand.
+I keep my spare sealing rings in ziplock bags labeled “savory,” “sweet,” and extra.
+Because the silicone rings can retain faint odor, I like to keep a spare on hand.

 Simply snap the sealing ring back into place.
 I find it is easier to start snapping it in by the nobs on the inside of the lid.
 I also highly recommend keeping a spare sealing ring on hand so that if yours does wear out, you aren’t stuck!
 Instant Pot now offers special color-coded ones so you can easily decipher between sweet and savory rings.